sergio-sanz-rodriguez/torchsuite/README.md

 - Simplified model training and evaluation
 - GPU-accelerated computations
-- Support for various deep learning architectures
+- Support for a variety of deep learning architectures
-- Easy-to-use API for experimentation
+- Easy-to-use API for seamless experimentation

-Currently, TorchSuite is fully optimized for **image and audio classification tasks**.
-Future versions will extend support to:
+Currently, TorchSuite is fully optimized for the following machine learning areas:
-- Regression
+- Image and audio classification
-- Object/Event detection
+- Object detection
-- Segmentation
+- Image segmentation

-- Other data types, such as video and text
+Future versions will include support for other data types, such as video and text.

 ## Modules
 - **CPU and GPU-accelerated computation:** optimized for both CPU and GPU, enabling flexible model training and inference